Aviahelm/Wyrda/content/Thoughts/Current Thoughts/Kerrick's Thoughts.md

 Waterdeep has proven to me that I can't deal with things like I used to.
 Enough is enough, I have found a way to make myself a little closer to how powerful I once was, and I won't be turning that down, not now that I need to protect my friends the most.
 What would have happened if Florien wasn't there the day Tarvo killed that guard?
 We probably would have all been killed....
 I have had to sit back, and watch as those my friends cared about were executed right in front of my eyes.
 More importantly, I was powerless in your decisions...
 Gwendolyn…

+### Gwendolyn

+You never made it to Waterdeep.. so where could you be?
+The last time you were seen or heard from was the Red Raids.
+I hear Adam say you're alive, but was that dryad creature just giving him hope?
+Then this ritual?
+Was it the ritual that Daveed was involved in?

+I don't want to think that you're gone, but it's hard not to at this point...
+I have nothing.
+No leads, no ideas, nothing.
+Just more questions.
+If Waterdeep wasn't meant to be your final destination.
+Where was?
+I do not want to believe you’re gone.
+Yet what am I left with?
+No trail.
+No direction.
+Nothing but questions tightening like a noose.

+If Waterdeep, with your family, was not meant to be your final destination… then where were you meant to end up?

+Is it too late for me to find you..?

 ### The Marrowfins

 I will not take Hypatia's words lightly, she claims you are more dangerous than the higher ups in Aerys.
 I intend to see that with my own eye.
 If you indeed stole this home from her and my people, then I will be the one to make sure that justice is served.